Council Tax Discounts

 - How to apply

 If you are the only adult living in a property you are entitled to a 25 percent discount.
+The property must be your sole or main residence.
 To apply complete the Single Person Discount form in My Account.

 If you currently receive a single person discount but your circumstances have changed and you are no longer the only adult in the property you should contact us.

 |Number of Adults||Number who are discounted||Discount you will receive|

 You do not qualify for a discount as there are 2 other adults in the property

 |2||1||25% - one adult discounted|

 |4||2||You do not qualify for a discount as there are 2 other adults in the property|

 A person may not be counted if they are in the list below.